nlenno1/nick-lennon-drummer-ms1/README.md

 To respond to this feedback I:

-- Did some research on the Safari error and found that safari has a bug created by the column-count class is used in my CSS, so to remove this issue I refactored my code for that section to use.col in the HTML structure rather than column-count in my CSS,
+- Did some research on the Safari error and found that safari has a bug created by the column-count class is used in my CSS, so to remove this issue I refactored my code for that section to use .col in the HTML structure rather than column-count in my CSS,
 - Reviewed the Upcoming Performance Cards, added a height attribute to the heading class to make them all consistent and then added some extra padding to the single line headings, with the custom class "one-line", to vertically center the text,
-- Changed the suggested miss spelling and ran a spell checker to find anymore in the README.md,
+- Changed the suggested miss spelling and ran a spell checker to find any more in the README.md,

 [Back to top](#nick-lennon---drummer)